Last Minute Gifts

 Pink diamonds, despite the intensity of colour, typically cost up to twenty times the cost of white diamonds of a similar size.
 The larger the diamond, the rarer it is, and the more expensive it is.
 So, if you think that the price on a “natural” pink diamond is “too good to be true,” it probably is.

-To give you an ideal of how much you could expect to pay, an Argle Pink diamond can cost an average of 20 times more than an equivalent sized white diamond.
+To give you an idea of how much you could expect to pay, an Argyle Pink diamond can cost an average of 20 times more than an equivalent sized white diamond.
 In 2013, a half carat round brilliant pink diamond sold for over $300,000, making a record for a diamond of that size.

 If you do like the look of pink diamonds but your budget does not extend that far, treated pink diamonds are a suitable alternative.
 Off-colour white diamonds (lower colour graded diamonds) can be treated through the aforementioned processes to create pink coloured diamonds at a significantly lower price to that of natural pink diamonds.
 Pink sapphires, in their wide range of pink shades, are also an excellent alternative to natural pink diamonds.